lucy-kim/homehealth/README.md

 `crresource_index.do`
 - create a measure of resources spent on each patient--i.e. a summary index of care intensity based on spending

+`crother_covariates.do`
+- create data containing additional covariates: 1) total number of episodes going on, # active workers in the office on each day; 2) characteristics of the referring hospital

 `crepilvl_rehosp_smpl.do`
 - create episode-level data starting for fy 2013-2015 where fy is a year ending June